-Texas Heart Medical Group (THMG) doctors are experienced specialists in the treatment and management of coronary artery disease (CAD)
+Doctors at The Texas Heart Institute Center for Cardiovascular Care are experienced specialists in the treatment and management of coronary artery disease (CAD)

 CAD is a term used to describe obstruction of blood flow (or “blockage”) in the arteries that feed oxygen to your heart muscle.
 This disease is what causes a “heart attack”.

 It is the number one cause of death in the United States and the world.